 Discussion

 Ash is a key variable for soil protection and landscape recuperation after fire.
-Some studies have reported ash thicknesses up to 70 mm in an oak forest burned by wildland fires (Ulery et al. 1993), 6 cm in a mixed pine forest (Goforth et al. 2005), and 17 mm in a mixed fir and larch forest (Woods and Balfour, 2008).
+Some studies have reported ash thicknesses up to 70 mm in an oak forest burned by wildland fires (Ulery et al. 1993), 60 mm in a mixed pine forest (Goforth et al. 2005), and 17 mm in a mixed fir and larch forest (Woods and Balfour, 2008).
 However little information is available about fire severity effects on ash thickness and its temporal evolution, and no studies were done on this topic on boreal grassland ecosystems.

 Overall, the studied fire had low severity, nevertheless, induced a significant reduction on ground cover.
 Ash colour is a key variable to understand fire severity (Smith and Hudak, 2005; Goforth et al. 2005; Úbeda et al. 2009) and is a clear tracer of ash thickness as we observed here, which confirm previous research developed on Mediterranean-type ecosystems (Pereira et al. 2011).
 In all studied plots, black ash was thicker than the light grey or white ash due to the lower degree of combustion leaves a greater amount of organic material remaining in the black ash.
 In planned and unplanned fires, fire severity is very heterogeneous across the landscape and depends on the fuel type, structure, arrangement on the soil surface, moisture, burned area topography and meteorological conditions (Knapp and Keeley, 2006; Keeley, 2009).
 Fire severity was higher in the sloped areas than in the flat areas, indicated by the presence of white ash.
 Fires tend to burn upslope, and steeper slopes will burn with a higher intensity because the heat released by the fire will pre-heat the fuel prior to combustion.
 In addition, fire is very likely to be more severe on sloping areas which are drier than flat areas, where moisture is higher (Maingi and Henry, 2007).
 The slope where we measured ash thickness was south facing, thus more exposed to insolation and radiation.
 The vegetation and litter thickness were also less in comparison with flat portions in the burned area, based on measurements from the control area, thus the vulnerability to fire was high (Fig. 6).